tixanorg/tixanorg.github.io/README.md

 ## How to Contribute

 Note: There are three ways to contribute to TiXaN, with your time, by buying TXN or donating assets that we need.
+* Don't forget to update your forked repo with the latest and fetch origin everytime before pushing to origin.

 ### a.
 Contributing time